More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Introduction

-To this end, we propose two learning constraints, namely \textbf{Contrastive Content Re-sourcing (CCR)} and \textbf{Contrastive Content Swapping (CCS)}, to supervise learning cross-modal attentions.
-Figure \ref{fig:fig_2} gives an overview of our methods.
-The CCR constraint guides attention models by enforcing the key fragments with high attention weights (referred to \textbf{attended key fragments}) to be more relevant to the corresponding query fragment than the key fragments with low attention weights (referred to \textbf{ignored key fragments}).
-Consider Figure \ref{fig:fig_1} (a) and (b) - the CCR constraint enforces the attention model to assign large attention weights to the regions containing the dog.
-In contrast, the CCS constraint further encourages an attention model to distinguish the content from context or background more precisely, by constraining a query fragment's \textbf{attended information}, which is encoded as the weighted sum of key fragment features, to be more relevant to the query fragment than a modified query fragment generated by a ``swapping" operation which will be explained in Section \ref{sec:method:ccs}.
-In the example shown in Figure \ref{fig:fig_1} (c) and (d), the high attention weights on contextual regions including human body and background are punished so that more accurate detection is achieved.
-The proposed constraints are training strategies and easily integrated into existing attention-based cross-modal models as discussed in Section \ref{sec:method}.
+To this end, we propose two learning constraints, namely \textbf{Contrastive Content Re-sourcing (CCR)} and \textbf{Contrastive Content Swapping (CCS)}, to supervise the training process of cross-modal attentions.
+Figure~\ref{fig:fig_2} gives an overview of our method.
+CCR enforces a query fragment to be more relevant to its attended information than to the reversed attended information, which is generated by calculating the weighted sum of key fragments using reversed attention weights (details in Section~\ref{sec:method:ccr}).
+It can guide a cross-modal attention model to assign large attention weights to the relevant key fragments and small weights to irrelevant fragments.
+On the other hand, CCS further encourages a cross-modal attention model to ignore irrelevant key fragments by constraining the attended information to be more relevant to the corresponding query fragment than to a negative query fragment.
+In the example shown in Figure~\ref{fig:fig_2} (c), by using the word ``grass" as a negative query fragment, the attention weights assigned to regions containing grass will be diminished so that a more accurate attention map is generated.
+The proposed constraints are plug-in training strategies that can be easily integrated into existing cross-modal attention-based image-text matching models.

-We evaluate the performance of these constraints using the image-text matching task, and incorporate them into two state-of-the-art attention-based image-text matching networks \cite{lee2018stacked,liu2019focus}.
-Image-text matching aims to retrieve the most semantically relevant images (texts) of a text (image) query.
-The experimental results on both MS-COCO \cite{lin2014microsoft} and Flickr30K \cite{plummer2015flickr30k} demonstrate that these constraints significantly improve performances of these methods in terms of accuracy and generalization ability.
-Additionally, in order to provide fair comparisons between different models in terms of attention correctness, we extend the most widely used qualitative attention evaluations in previous studies by exploring three new metrics, namely \textbf{Attention Recall}, \textbf{Attention Precision} and \textbf{Attention F1-Score}, to quantitatively evaluate the correctness of learned attention models.
+We evaluate the performance of the proposed constraints by incorporating them into four state-of-the-art cross-modal attention-based image-text matching networks~\cite{lee2018stacked,liu2019focus, wang2019position, diao2021similarity}.
+Additionally, in order to quantitatively compare and measure the quality of the learned attention models, we propose three new attention metrics, namely \textbf{Attention Precision}, \textbf{Attention Recall} and \textbf{Attention F1-Score}.
+The experimental results on both MS-COCO~\cite{lin2014microsoft} and Flickr30K~\cite{young2014image} demonstrate that these constraints significantly improve image-text matching performances and the quality of the learned attention models.